adamsardo/family-feud/README.md

 - Single device only (no multiplayer)
 - Voice may not work on first load (autoplay restrictions)
 - Validation sometimes misses creative answers (AI isn't perfect)

----

-Built with Next.js and a bit of AI magic.